 “We were not fighting anyone, we were sitting there to demand our right to earn a decent living wage.
 The police were wrong.”

 He was on the frontline of the labour dispute.
+He wanted to earn a minimum wage of R12 500 a month.

 After the shooting he was left permanently paralysed and without a job.
 Like the families of the mineworkers who were shot dead by police, and 70 others who suffered injuries, five years later Kolobe is still waiting for justice and reparations.
 He lays the blame for the lack of progress squarely on the government.